SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - It was a 3v3 AP lite with 4-minute speeches instead of 7.
 - Participants prepped together while the speaker positions are kept a mystery by the judge.
 - The PM and LO positions were announced at the end of prep time.
-- After the first two speeches, both teams were given 5 minutes to discuss among themselves for the next 2 speeches.
+- After the first two speeches, both teams were given five minutes to discuss among themselves for the next two speeches.
 - At the end of this time, the DPM and DLO were announced.
-- After these 2 speeches, there were 5 minutes of discussion time before the Gov whip and Opp whip.
+- After these two speeches, there were five minutes of discussion time before the Gov whip and Opp whip.
 - There were still no POIs in this format.

 Why was this new model better?